semiprime/pygenda/docs/Development.md

 Building clipboard library
 --------------------------
 This is a small C library required for cutting/copying entries.
 Built automatically with `./setup.py install`.
-Tested on Gemini and Slackware, and probably works on other Linux distributions; might need tweaking for Windows/MacOS/BSD/other.
+Tested on Gemian, postmarketOS and Slackware, and probably works on other Linux distributions.
+It might need tweaking for Windows/MacOS/BSD/other.
 To build by hand and copy to the correct location in the source tree:

     cd csrc
     cmake .
     make
     make cp

-Build dependencies are: a C compiler, CMake (or you could build from the command-line), and GTK3 development files (if these are not already installed, it's probably package `libgtk-3-dev` or `gtk+3.0-dev` in your package manager).
+Build dependencies are: a C compiler, make, CMake (or you could build by calling your compiler directly), development files for your libc (e.g. `libc-dev`, or `musl-dev` on postmarketOS) and GTK3 development files (if these are not already installed, it's probably package `libgtk-3-dev` or `gtk+3.0-dev` in your package manager).

 Translating strings
 -------------------